ryantd42/NY-Legislative-Git/2023/A125B-2023/bill.md

   ___________

- Introduced  by M. of A. CRUZ, BURDICK, SIMON, DARLING, McDONOUGH, GLICK, GOODELL -- read once and referred to the Committee on Insurance
+ Introduced  by M. of A. CRUZ, BURDICK, SIMON, DARLING, McDONOUGH, GLICK, GOODELL -- read once and referred to the  Committee  on  Insurance  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the insurance law, in relation to alternative  forms  of identification for renters insurance

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The insurance law is amended by adding a new  section  3422 to read as follows:
+The insurance law is amended by adding a new  section  3423 to read as follows:
-  §  3422.
+  §  3423.
 RENTERS  INSURANCE;  ALTERNATIVE  FORMS  OF  IDENTIFICATION.
  NOTWITHSTANDING ANY OTHER PROVISION OF THIS CHAPTER OR ANY OTHER LAW  TO THE  CONTRARY,  EVERY  INSURER  ISSUING A POLICY OR CONTRACT FOR RENTERS INSURANCE, SHALL ACCEPT, IN LIEU OF A SOCIAL SECURITY NUMBER, A  MUNICI-